mmkuang/grayclhn.github.io/102/syllabus-2013.md

 The class meets Monday, Wednesday, and Friday from 2:10 to 3:00 in Coover 2245 and my office hours are Monday and Wednesday from 3:00 to 4:00 in Heady 467.
-The TAs' office hours haven't been set yet but will be announced on Blackboard Learn when they are available.
+The TAs’ office hours haven’t been set yet but will be announced on Blackboard Learn when they are available.
 If you have questions about the course material, the best times to address them are in the scheduled lectures or during office hours.
 We